mrogaski/pygopher-interfaces/README.rst

 classes that override ``issubclass`` to test whether a class implements the methods of the interface class, rather than whether it inherits from the interface class.

+This is a tiny package that emulates on of my favorite features of Go.

 Installation
 ------------